edpe/inside_looking_out/README.md

 # Inside Looking Out

-A [P5.js](https://p5js.org/) project that uses live [Coronavirus data](https://coronavirus.data.gov.uk/details/developers-guide) to process an image over time
+A [P5.js](https://p5js.org/) project that uses live [Coronavirus data](https://coronavirus.data.gov.uk/details/developers-guide) to process an image over time.
+Sound is made using the [Tone.js](https://tonejs.github.io/) web audio framework.

 Inside Looking Out steps through recorded statistics for each day of the Coronavirus pandemic in the UK.
 Each frame obscures a photograph of a window with a horizontal line representing each new case registered on that day.
 As the frames advance, a pixel is removed to represent each death, eroding the photograph until a final static image is revealed representing yesterdays cases and cumulative deaths.